shivamakhauri04/Roomba_robot_vacuum_cleaner/README.md

 1. cd <catkin_workspace/src/>
 2 .source devel/setup.bash
 3. roslaunch roombarobotvacuumcleaner roomba.launch record_flag:="true"
 Note: The <argument> is "false" by default.
-If one wants to record the tf_broadcaster again, use "true".
+If one wants to record again, use "true".
 ```

 ## To inspect Rosbag